CFS-EAD/EAD_Network/README.md

 # CFS-EAD Network Visualization

+**Introduction**

+Networks enable the visualization and analysis of connections (relationships) between data points.
+Networks consist of two elements: vertices (or nodes) which represent objects or people within the network and their associated attributes, and edges (or links) representing the connection(s) between the vertices.
+Vertices are represented by a specified shape and edges are represented by lines extending from one vertex to another.
+Networks can be applied to a wide variety of social, economic, and biological analyses to help understand relationship structures within a given context.

 **Description**

-This R script produces a network visualization of all current employees in the Canadian Forest Service - Economic Analysis Division as of December 11, 2023.
+This R script produces a network visualization of all current employees in the Canadian Forest Service - Economic Analysis Division (CFS-EAD) as of December 11, 2023.

-Vertices are placed on the plane using a force-directed Fruchterman-Reingold layout algorithm, resulting in adjacent/connected vertices (i.e. employees within the same team) positioned near each other and non-adjacent vertices positioned further apart.
+The representation of the network is presented on the plane using a force-directed Fruchterman-Reingold layout algorithm, resulting in adjacent/connected vertices (i.e. employees within the same team) positioned near each other and non-adjacent vertices positioned further apart.
 Employees are grouped and colour-coded by team.
 The size of vertices and the width of connecting edges are scaled based on betweenness centrality (i.e. number of geodesic (shortest path) connections).

 **Input Data Sources**